-Our new Charity Partner for the STEP Private Client Awards 2020/21 is the World Literacy Foundation.
+Our Charity Partner for the STEP Private Client Awards 2021/22 is the World Literacy Foundation.

 Who are The World Literacy Foundation?

-The World Literacy Foundation works to lift children out of poverty by giving them access to quality literacy and educational resources to transform their lives.
+The World Literacy Foundation lifts children out of poverty by providing access to quality literacy and educational resources that transform their lives.

 Since 2003, our work has reached young people in over 80 countries, and in 2018 over 250,000 children accessed our literacy activities.

-Our team have dedicated their time and efforts to the improvement of literacy standards across the globe, helping to better the life chances of children worldwide.
+Your support enables the improvement of literacy across the globe and helps to better the life opportunities of children worldwide.